JeromeeX/wormdigester/README.md

 1. Generating the result of **genomic DNA** digestion by one or two endonucleases (annotated as **figure 1**).
 2. Generating the comparison of **array fragment percentage in size-selected DNA** inbetween unselected, SRE XS selected, and SRE selected DNA (annotated as **figure 2**).

-By depleting shredded gDNA fragments while keeping the array undigested, size selection can enrich the proportion of array DNA and contribute to a potential strategy in targeted sequencing of array.
+By depleting shredded gDNA fragments while keeping the array undigested, size selection can enrich array DNA and contribute to a potential strategy in targeted sequencing of array.

 ### General usage
 You can check the enzyme list by running the following code: